mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

 1. Shen, K., Jones, R. M., Kumar, A., Xie, S. M., HaoChen, J. Z., Ma, T., & Liang, P. (2022, June).
 Connect, not collapse: Explaining contrastive learning for unsupervised domain adaptation.
 In International Conference on Machine Learning (pp. 19847-19878).
 PMLR.
+  - CL pre-training learns features on unlabeled source and target data and then fine-tunes on labeled source data, is competitive with strong UDA methods.
+    - CL does not learn domain-invariant features, diverging from UDA intuitions.
+    - CL learn features vary subtantially across domains but still generalize to the target domain, by disentangling domain and class information.
+    - find that a UDA is out-of-the-box contrastive pre-training on source and target unlabeled data, followed by fine-tuning on source labeled data

 1. Assran, M., Caron, M., Misra, I., Bojanowski, P., Bordes, F., Vincent, P., ... & Ballas, N. (2022).
 Masked Siamese Networks for Label-Efficient Learning. arXiv preprint arXiv:2204.07141.
   - matches the representation of an image view containing randomly masked patches to the original unmasked image (occlusion invariant) [MSN]